alexcurwood/alexcurwood/README.md

 ## About Me

-Graduate Data Scientist.

 Last year I graduated from Durham University in Natural Sciences, completing modules in Computer Science, Mathematics, Philosophy and Physics.
 I capitalised on my natural curiosity and developed my problem-solving, analytical and statistical skills.

 After graduating, to bridge the gap between technical knowledge and practical software engineering experience, I enrolled at the School of Code.
 Rapidly learning new frameworks and applying them in hackathons and projects, alongside working in agile teams to create real-world solutions for stakeholders has provided a unique advantage over other graduates.

-I am now looking to leverage my skills and experience as a Graduate Data Scientist and create meaningful solutions for businesses and consumers.
+I am now looking to leverage my skills and experience to create meaningful solutions for businesses and consumers.

 ## Projects